Losant/losant-rest-python/README.rst

 * flow (`Flow <docs/flow.rst>`_)

-  Resource wrapper for actions that are preformed on a single Workflow.
+  Resource wrapper for actions that are performed on a single Workflow.

 * flows (`Flows <docs/flows.rst>`_)